MartinNordli/A-General-Purpose-JAX-based-Controller/README.md

 ## Results

 This section reveals different results achieved by both the classic PID controller and the neural-network-based PID controller on three different plants: Bathtub, Cournot competition and Drone.
-The hyperparameterconfigurations for achieving these results will be given in each section.
+The hyperparameter configurations for achieving these results will be given in each section.

 ### Bathtub plant

 This is a simple system.
 It represents a classic control theory problem simulating the water level in a bathtub.
 The bathtub has a constant cross-sectional area (A) and a drain with a smaller cross-sectional area (C).

 **System Dynamics**
 The velocity ($V$) of water exiting the drain is derived from Torricelli's law, dependent on gravity ($g=9.8m/s^2$) and current water height ($H$):